-THis not only boasts SPF30 and 5* UVA protection, but sits nicely under make-up with a soft, powdery finish.
+This sunscreen not only boasts SPF30 and 5* UVA protection, but also sits nicely under make-up with a soft, powdery finish.

-Don’t forget often-missed spots such as the back of your neck, ears, temples and hands with this pocket-sized product for touch ups on the go.
+Don’t forget often-missed spots, such as the back of your neck, ears, temples and hands, with this pocket-sized product that's ideal for on-the-go sunscreen touch-ups.

-An all-in-one morning solution, teaming hardworking skincare with broad-spectrum protection.
+An all-in-one morning solution for the face, teaming hardworking skincare with broad-spectrum protection.

 A strong daily SPF option to help fade dark spots and work towards preventing new ones.

-Formulated with grape water and aloe vera, this will reduce redness and soothe sun-sore skin while prolonging your tan.
+Formulated with grape water and aloe vera, this will reduce redness and soothe sun-sore skin while also working to prolong your tan.

 One of the key elements of a great SPF is finding a formula you love to apply.
-Thanks to the paint-style brush, this is a treat to use.
+Thanks to the paintbrush-style design, this is a treat to use.
 The formula itself is lightweight with no white cast.

 As woman&home's Beauty Channel Editor, Fiona Mckim has tried more products than she’s had hot dinners and nothing makes her happier than raving about brilliant finds on womanandhome.com or her instagram grid (@fionamckim if you like hair experiments and cute shih-tzus).
 Fiona joined woman&home as Assistant Beauty Editor in 2013 under industry legend Jo GB, who taught her everything she needed to know (learn about ingredients and employ extreme cynicism).
 She has since covered every corner of the industry, from interviewing dermatologists and celebrities to reporting backstage at Fashion Week and judging the w&h Beauty Awards.